bazelbuild/bazel/site/docs/ide.md

 [Lavender](https://github.com/tmandry/lavender) is an experimental project for generating Visual Studio projects that use Bazel for building.

+### Eclipse

+[Bazel Eclipse Feature](https://github.com/salesforce/bazel-eclipse) is a set of plugins for importing Bazel packages into an Eclipse workspace as Eclipse projects.

 ## Automatically run build and test on file change

 [Bazel watcher](https://github.com/bazelbuild/bazel-watcher) is a tool for